MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

 # Create and manage an external network in Yammer

 If you have permission, you can create an external Yammer network to collaborate with people outside your company, such as customers, suppliers, and partners.
 People with external email addresses must be invited into or request access to an external network.
 When they join the external network, they can only see content posted specifically to that external network.
-That means they will not have access to your home network.
+That means they won't have access to your home network.

 External networks are essentially their own networks: each has its own admin center and has its own admins.